Hybrid Meta-learners for Estimating Heterogeneous Treatment Effects: Experiments

 \textbf{Comparison to direct and indirect learners:} Among indirect learners, TARNet outperforms the T-learner due to its shared representation and improved sample efficiency.
 Among direct learners, the X-learner outperforms both the IPW-learner and DR-learner, which suffer from higher variance.
 Notably, \method\ consistently outperforms both its indirect and direct counterparts on both datasets when constructing pseudo-outcomes from either the DR-learner or X-learner in the first stage.

 \textbf{Comparison to other regularization strategies:} Note that all other existing regularization strategies fail to perform well on these benchmarks.
-As discussed in Section~\ref{subsec:related2}, these strategies rely on the assumption that reparameterization or sharing of weights simplifies the learning problem—an assumption that only holds when the underlying treatment effect is small.
+As discussed in Section~\ref{subsec:related2}, these strategies rely on the assumption that reparameterization or sharing of weights simplifies the learning problem—an assumption that only holds when the treatment effect is small.
 Since the assumption fails to hold in practical scenarios, using these strategies can actually harm performance.
 For example, TARNet with weight regularization performs worse than the standard TARNet model.
-This further highlights the robustness of \method\ in handling diverse data conditions without relying on structural assumptions.
+This further highlights the robustness of \method\ in handling diverse data conditions without relying on any structural assumptions.

-\textbf{Performance breakdown by DGP characteristics:} We further break down the performance on ACIC 2016 by specific DGP characteristics, with detailed results provided in the supplement.
-The H-learner consistently achieves the best performance across diverse settings, including variations in response models, treatment effect heterogeneity, confounding strength, and covariate overlap.
+\textbf{Performance breakdown by DGP characteristics:} We further analyze performance on ACIC 2016 by decomposing results along specific DGP characteristics, as summarized in Figure \ref{fig:acic_radar}.
+The H-learner consistently achieves the best performance across a wide range of settings, including variations in response models, treatment effect heterogeneity, confounding strength, and covariate overlap.
+Complete results are provided in Appendix~\ref{sec:add_acic}.